laurencelundblade/QCBOR/README.md

 types.
 These are an alternative to and built on top of QCBORDecode_GetNext() that does the type checking and in some cases sophisticated type conversion.
-They track an error state internally so the caller doesn't need.
+They track an error state internally so the caller doesn't need to.
 They also handle the CBOR tagged data types thoroughly and properly.

 In line with all the new get functions for non-aggregate types there are new functions for aggregate types.
-When a map is expected, QCBORDecode_EnterMap() can be called to descend into it.
-When a map is entered it can be searched by label.
+When a map is expected, QCBORDecode_EnterMap() can be called to descend into and searched by label.
 Duplicate detection of map items is performed.
 There is a similar facility for arrays and byte-string wrapped CBOR.